-Crafts, recipes, activities, and games related to all kinds of bugs, insects, butterflies, and spiders can be found here on the Camp Au Pair – Bugs & Butterflies pinboard.
+More than 100 crafts, recipes, and activities related to all kinds of bugs, insects, butterflies, and spiders can be found here on the Camp Au Pair – Bugs & Butterflies pinboard.

 Videos – You can find many great videos of butterflies and insects on YouTube.
 Check out these videos for kids about bees and ants.
 All about Insects covers lots of tiny creatures who crawl and fly.
-Here is a video showing a Monarch Butterfly metamorphosis time-lapse:
+Here are a few videos to get you started.

 Movies – A Bugs Life, The Bee Movie, Maya the Bee, and The Ant Bully all fit this theme.

 Webcams – You can do a Google search for websites with webcams that allow you to observe bugs.

 - Life inside a beehive in Buchloe, Germany

 Books – Make a trip to the library and/or check your kids’ bookshelf for books on bugs and butterflies.
 You may find some classics like The Very Hungry Caterpillar or The Grouchy Ladybug by Eric Carle.
 You can also find books being read aloud on YouTube videos like this one.